jedmijares/Polynomial-Regression/README.md

 As bonus, I implemented L2 norm regularization to my regression implemetation.
 I did this by simply adding an optional lambda parameter to my regression algorithm, defaulting to 0 in the case that regression is not used.

-The regularized lines of fit look as follows:
+The regularized lines of fit for the 7th order polynomials look as follows:

 ![Regularized Plots](/media/regularizedPlots.png)